rdkcentral/firebolt-certification-suite/CONTRIBUTING.md

 Before RDK accepts your code into the project you must sign the RDK Contributor License Agreement (CLA).

 ## Pull Request Naming Conventions
-All PR titles must follow a specific format to ensure clarity and consistency across the project.
+All PR titles must follow a specifec format to ensure clarity and consistency across the project.
 The allowed prefixes are based on the type of change your PR introduces:

 1. Feature Enhancements:
 Prefix your PR title with feat: if your PR adds a new feature.